 Wesley Heritage Tour

-The Wesley Heritage Tour will take place May 25-June 3, 2015.
-We will visit sites of significance in John Wesley’s life and the birth of the Methodist movement from Bristol to Epworth to Oxford to Aldersgate Street and points in between.
+Every third year, we lead a Wesley Heritage Tour to visit sites of significance in John Wesley’s life and the birth of the Methodist movement from Bristol to Epworth to Oxford to Aldersgate Street and points in between.
 Austin Seminary students will participate for course credit, but all are welcome to join.
-For more details, please visit www.aitsatl.com and "log in" using austinmethodist 2015 as group ID and travel as password.
-Contact Melissa Wiginton at firstname.lastname@example.org with other questions.